Looking for live music, a spot of culture, superb shopping or fantastic food? You’ll find it all on a Manchester city break.

 Manchester is home to multiple museums, legendary sports venues, splendid architecture both old and new, and eclectic and extensive shopping with great shopping venues such as Intu Trafford Centre which even boasts a Sealife Centre and a tree-top experience.
 With so much to see and do, the City is the perfect place to spend a long weekend.
 Take a group of friends and make the most of all the fun things the City has to offer, or go with your partner for a Manchester weekend break of sightseeing and culture, taking in the museums and art galleries by day, followed by dinner and a show at night.

 While you’re here, why not get to know Manchester’s marine life a little better?
 Step beneath the waves at SEA LIFE Manchester and get closer than ever before to the creatures and features of the world’s oceans.
 From the colourful to the curious, the majestic to the mystical, get ready to be amazed as you discover the stories of the ocean’s most fascinating inhabitants.
 Get up close to thousands of creatures including majestic sharks and enchanting jellyfish, as well as Ernie and Cammy – our magnificent giant green sea turtles!
-For more info visit https://www.visitsealife.com/manchester.
-Travelodge guests enjoy an exclusive 40% discount for up to five people!
-Simply present your current Travelodge booking confirmation at the welcome desk.

 A brief history of Manchester

 Manchester dates right back to the Roman occupation of Britain.
 The Roman General Julius Agricola built the City’s first settlement, a fort known as Mamucium, in what is now the Castlefield district, in 78AD.
 It wasn’t until the Industrial Revolution, though, that Manchester grew to prominence.
 The City made its fortune via its cotton mills and, by the 19th century, was one of the biggest cotton manufacturing hubs in the world, earning it the nickname ‘Cottonopolis’.
-With the rise of those great mills came the overcrowded slums in which were housed the ever-increasing numbers of workers.
+With the rise of those great mills came the overcrowded slums which housed the ever-increasing numbers of workers.

 Manchester has a long history of social, political and democratic reform.
 The poor conditions of its working classes influenced both Karl Marx and Friedrich Engels.
 Emmeline Pankhurst and her family founded the Suffragette movement in the City in 1903, while the Trades Union Congress held its first meeting in Manchester in 1868.
 One of the most poignant chapters in the City’s history occurred on 16 August 1819, when 60,000 people gathered in St Peter’s Field to peacefully call for parliamentary reform, only for government troops to charge on the crowds.
 With 11 killed and some 400 wounded, the incident became known as the Peterloo Massacre.